hjtb/Doom-Quiz/README.md

 The scoreupdate section shadowing was displaying at the start of the game before it had been revealed.
 This was a s a result of the display:inline-block css attribute overwriting the display hidden attribute.
 * **Fix**
 I removed the display:inline-block from the css.
-This ensured that the display attribute would only be overwritten when the update would be displayed
+This ensured that the display attribute would only be overwritten when the score update would be displayed

+* **Bug**
+The final two questions are the same every time.

+* **Fix**
+After debugging in the browser by console logging the question index and length of the questions list it became clear that I had miscalculated when to end the game if a player had survived.
+Instead of ending the game if the question index was equal to the length of the questions list which is 10, I set it to the length of the question list minus one.
+This is to take into account that indexing starts at 0 not 1.

 ## **Deployment**